Category

 My regret for overlooking "proposal literature"

-Ever since starting my career, I've always wondered, "Why does everyone write such hard-to-read sentences?"
+Ever since starting my career, I've always wondered, "Why does everyone write such hard-to-read text?"

 But since most people write incredibly hard-to-read "business documents," I eventually convinced myself, "This is how you have to write at work."
 I even wondered if finding it hard to read meant I was just not smart enough.